 You can explore Old Town Square, visiting the buildings (like Old Town Hall and the Astronomical Clock or Church of Our Lady before Týn), or use it as a base to explore the rest of the city.

 In the winter months preceding Christmas, a massive Christmas market is set up in Old Town Square with a gigantic tree.
 You can shop, eat, drink mulled wine, and listen to live Czech music – and people watch.
+(By the way, speaking of eating, food here is largely meat-based so if you don't eat meat, here are some great vegan options in Prague.)

 In Prague, the place to shop is along the long boulevard at Wenceslas Square.
 You can window-shop too, if that’s more your style, or enjoy the buskers and street performers working along the long street.